Disability Insurance Claim Process

-Your physician/practitioner must certify to your disability by completing and submitting the medical certification using either SDI Online or the DE 2501 Part B – Physician/Practitioner’s Certificate of the paper claim form.
-It is your responsibility to have your physician/practitioner complete and sign the form and submit it to us within 49 days from the date your disability begins so you don't lose benefits or have your claim disqualified.
+Your licensed health professional must certify to your disability by completing and submitting the medical certification using either SDI Online or the DE 2501 Part B – Physician/Practitioner’s Certificate of the paper claim form.
+It is your responsibility to have your licensed health professional complete and sign the certification and submit it to us within 49 days from the date your disability begins so you don't lose benefits or have your claim disqualified.

-- A nurse practitioner may certify to a disability within his/her scope of practice; however, he/she must perform a physical examination and collaborate with a physician or surgeon.
+- A nurse practitioner may certify to a disability within their scope of practice; however, they must perform a physical examination and collaborate with a physician or surgeon.

 - A licensed midwife, nurse-midwife, or nurse practitioner may complete the medical certification for disabilities related to normal pregnancy or childbirth.

-- If you are under the care of an accredited religious practitioner, you may download and print the Claim for Disability Insurance Benefits-Religious Practitioner’s Certificate (DE 2502) (PDF) .
+- If you are under the care of an accredited religious practitioner, you can download and print the Claim for Disability Insurance Benefits-Religious Practitioner’s Certificate (DE 2502) (PDF) for them to complete.

-Note: Your claim is not complete until your physician/practitioner completes a medical certification.
+Note: Your claim is not complete until your licensed health professional completes a medical certification.